rizfn/AppliedML2023/LectureNotes/lec8.md

 Transformers typically use **positional encoding:** take the fourier transform of the positions in the time series, and add that to the vector embedding.

+# Autoencoders

+An encodere generates a smaller version of the signal, like a summary.
+An autoencoder contains an encoder and a decoder.

+The encoder will represent some inputs in a 'latent space', and we train a decoder to do the inverse of the encoding.
+It's _unsupervised_ learning: you want to train it to encode and decode so that it gets the same thing out.
+There's something smart in it, either in the latent space, or in the actual encoding.
+Used a lot with images.

+A PCA is a linear Autoencoder.

+Used for
+* Unsupervised learning (eg: clustering) on images, sound, graphs, etc
+* Compression (with loss!) of images
+* De-noising and inpaiting imagees
+* Anomaly detection
+* Training on large datasets with few labels

+The most important hyperparameters are
+* Size of the latent space
+* Architecture of the NN
+* Loss function

+### De-Noising Autoencoders

+Say you have some noise that ruins your autoencoder, and you want to remove that noise at the end of the decoder.
+You do this by artificially adding in noise, and training your decoder to reproduce the original (un-noisly) data.
+In that way, you can de-noise numbers.

+This idea can be extended to reconstructing larger parts of an image, called "inpainting".
+See the slides: you can draw around, and thus 'influence' the autoencoder to predict what you believe.

+### Anomaly detection

+You spit out a lot of stuff, and need to do some sort of quality assuarance.
+You can just take pictures of it.
+One problem with a factory is if you're checking for anomalies, you might not have a lot of them, and thus you don't know what an anomaly looks like.
+There's a too small sample size of anomalies for supervised learning.

+Instead, you can tran an AE on all images, they'd be predominantly good.
+Then, ask what's the difference between the original data and the reconstruction?
+If the input is something it knows, the error will be small.
+However, if the input is an anomaly, the filters aren't there in the encoder, and so you'll have a large error.

+Of course, in this case you want a small latent space, so the autoencoder should not be 'general'.

+### Training assistance

+Say you have a large data set but only a small subset are labelled.
+You can take the large data set, make an autoencoder, and look at the encoded data in latent space.
+You can now make a small network classifier (or regressor) which uses them as inputs, and train it on the small subset of labelled data.